How Do I Choose a 529?

 Morningstar rates 529 plans to help you choose the best option whether you're evaluating plans across states or within one state.

 We award plans that we like with Morningstar Analyst Ratings of Bronze, Silver, or Gold, with Gold-rated plans having our highest conviction.
-We evaluate funds across five pillars: People, Process, Performance, Price, and Parent.
-Here are some of the most important considerations across pillars:
+Here are some of the most important considerations when evaluating 529s:

 Some other features you might want to consider are whether a plan offers aggressive, moderate, and conservative age-based portfolio tracks, and whether it is available through direct-sold as well as advisor-sold channels.